amethyst/rustrogueliketutorial/book/src/chapter_35.md

 let vault = possible_vaults[vault_index];
 ```

 We make a vector of all possible vault types - there's currently only one, but when we have more they go in here.
-This isn't really ideal, but we'll worry about making it a global resource later.
+This isn't really ideal, but we'll worry about making it a global resource in a future chapter.
 We then make a `possible_vaults` list by taking the `master_vault_list` and *filtering* it to only include those whose `first_depth` and `last_depth` line up with the requested dungeon depth.
 The `iter().filter(...).collect()` pattern has been described before, and it's a very powerful way to quickly extract what you need from a vector.
 If there are no possible vaults, we `return` out of the function - nothing to do here!
 Finally, we use another pattern we've used before: we pick a vault to create by selecting a random member of the `possible_vaults` vector.

 Next up: